James Cropper (abolitionist): Contribution to the Abolition of Slavery Act 1833

-The Petitioning of William Wilberforce
+The petitioning of William Wilberforce

-James Cropper also became concerned at the continued mistreatment of enslaved Africans in the years following the Abolition of the Slave Trade Act in 1807.
+James Cropper also became concerned at the continued mistreatment of enslaved Africans in the years following the Slave Trade Act 1807.
 In his book The Dissenters (1978) Michael R Watts credits Cropper with opening the campaign for emancipation.

-"The campaign for emancipation opened with a series of letters which the Quaker merchant James Cropper wrote to Wilberforce in 1821 and which he published in the Liverpool Mercury.

-Michael R Watts The Dissenters p443 (1978).

 Cropper maintained that slavery was becoming more and more uneconomic and supported by a series of unfair subsidies when compared to sugar grown by free men in the East Indies.

-Mark Jones in his thesis The mobilisation of public opinion against the slave trade and slavery (1998) would also maintain that it would be James Cropper who would initiate the abolitionist revival that was to culminate in the 1833 Slavery Abolition Act and end slavery throughout the British Empire.
+Mark Jones in his thesis The mobilisation of public opinion against the slave trade and slavery (1998) would also maintain that it would be James Cropper who would initiate the abolitionist revival that was to culminate in the Slavery Abolition Act 1833 and end slavery throughout the British Empire.

-"It was James Cropper, a Quaker businessman of Liverpool, who examined, questioned and ultimately attacked British slavery from 1821, who impelled abolitionism forward...
-The old abolitionists rallied to Cropper's side only after the newcomer had set the movement on an ideological and organisational course of his own choosing."

-The Petitioning of Zachary Macaulay
+The petitioning of Zachary Macaulay

-James Cropper then went on to petition a second veteran abolitionist, the former Governor of Sierra Leone, Zachary Macaulay.
+Cropper then went on to petition a second veteran abolitionist, the former Governor of Sierra Leone, Zachary Macaulay.
 In a letter to Macauley dated 12 July 1822, James Cropper wrote of his intention to form a society in Liverpool, which would promote the final abolition of slavery itself.
-Macauley had been strongly associated with the 1807 Slave Trade Act and had been a member of the extended group of abolitionists which later came to be known as the 'Clapham Sect'.
+Macauley had been strongly associated with the Slave Trade Act 1807 and had been a member of the extended group of abolitionists which later came to be known as the 'Clapham Sect'.

-Macaulay had personal experience of working on West Indies plantations and had witnessed the impact of West African slave trading.
+Macaulay had personal experience working on West Indies plantations and witnessed the impact of West African slave trading.
 He also had a phenomenal memory and supplied statistics and facts for many antislavery speeches made in the House of Commons and the House of Lords.

 Macauley's daughter Margaret, would marry James Cropper's son Edward, so forming an extended group of radical 'Dingle Group' of abolitionists centred upon James Cropper's home at Dingle Bank, South Liverpool.

 Cropper would use his maritime links with the United States to collect reliable information on the conditions of slaves and promote free labour over slave labour as a means of attacking the economic viability of slavery.